 The a6300 will accept E-mount lenses; there is no built-in stabilization so any stabilization will have to come from the lens.

 Shooting movies?
 You can record 4K or Full HD with 120 fps using the advanced XAVC S codec and S-Log gamma curves for expanded dynamic range.

 The camera is tiny at 4.72″ x 2.63″ x 1.92″ and weighs only 14 ounces (without a lens).
 The body only is currently selling for $998 at Amazon.

-You’ll also see the $448 a5100 out there, but if you’re looking at an interchangeable lens camera (ILC) then you’ll probably want some amount of manual control too and the a5100 doesn’t offer any (there’s a Help button on the back…come on).
+You’ll also see the $448 a5100 out there.
+But if you’re looking at an interchangeable lens camera (ILC) then you’ll probably want some amount of manual control too and the a5100 doesn’t offer any.

 Sony mirrorless full-frame cameras

 The a7ii is your general purpose, all-around pick for a full-frame mirrorless 24.3 MP ILC.
 It’s the compromise between the other two cameras in the full-frame lineup.
-But don’t take “compromise” in a negative way – it has excellent balanced qualities without the “specialty designs” of the other two.
+But don’t take “compromise” in a negative way.
+The a7ii has excellent balanced qualities without the “specialty designs” of the other two.